dikapitacion/dikapitacion/README.md

 	<img src="https://raw.githubusercontent.com/Aniket965/Aniket965/master/pacman.svg?sanitize=true" width="200" height="200">
 </div>

-- 🔭 I'm currently a student studying at Vellore Institute of Technology,Vellore.
+- 🔭 I'm currently a student at Vellore Institute of Technology,Vellore.

 - 🧓 I'm a web developer who likes to code using React and Next.JS.
 - 🌱 I'm currently learning React and also practicing DSA on leetcode.